-The People of this Kingdom have been by various Persons, at various Times, estimated at about 3,000,000.
-Three of these these Eight are, I should suppose, in a Situation of paying for themselves, or being paid for by their Parents or Masters, at 205. each at an Average.
+The People of this Kingdom have been by various Persons, at various Times, estimated at about 8,000,000.
+Three of these tineth I amis empirit among your A these Eight are, I should suppose, in a Situation of paying for themselves, or being paid for by their Parents or Masters, at 20s. each at an Average.
 In that Case a Capitation Tax would answer the same Purpose, and in Fact is the same Thing.
 But the Name, perhaps, would be more obnoxious: Besides, the Number of Houses seems easier to be come at with Precision, and the Tax easier levied, as the Occupier of each House would constantly be the sole Paymaster; which, though generally, would not always be the Case in a Capitation Tax.